robholden/ImageAreaSelector/README.md

 ### Javascript
 ~~~
-var cropper = new Cropper({
+var selector = new Selector({
-  imgId: 'img',           // The id of the image to be used for cropping
+  imgId: 'img',           // The id of the image to be used for selecting
   className: 'container', // The image will be surrounded by a div, you can give that div a class name
   keepAspect: true        // Allow any ratio, or keep the image ratio during resizing
+  minWidth: 50,           // Minimum allowed width (native)
+  maxWidth: 300,          // Maximum allowed width (native)
+  minHeight: 50,          // Minimum allowed height (native)
+  maxHeight: 300          // Maximum allowed height (native)
 })

 // You can run this either before/after an image has loaded
-cropper.setup();
+selector.setup();

 document.getElementById('img').onclick = function (event) {
-  cropper.show(); // Triggers the selector over the image
+  selector.show(); // Triggers the selector over the image
 }

 document.getElementById('done').onclick = function (event) {